savicario/addis-ababa-hydroserver-training-2026/README.md

 We will go through this [Presentation](https://www.canva.com/design/DAHTaIylsx4/UT70W8BzloZcVcoe-jTBig/edit) together.
 The presentation will provide an introduction to HydroServer, including what HydroServer is, its main components, the types of data and formats that can be managed through HydroServer, a brief overview of possible data ingestion options, and finally, the available deployment options.
 We will cover these topics in this order.

-**Session 5a - Getting Started with HydroServer: Setup, Data Management, and Observations**
+## Session 5a - Getting Started with HydroServer: Setup, Data Management, and Observations**

 **Tuesday, September 15, 2026
 11:00 – 12:30**

-## Exercise 1: Getting Started with HydroServer

 In this session, you will learn how to get started with HydroServer through a practical exercise.
 You will work through the main steps required to add historical monitoring data to HydroServer: